 Block 5.1 (NURS 304.1) – Adult Health Nursing I – Clinical

 Students will further develop psychomotor skills essential for professional nursing practice.
 Students will synthesize knowledge using the nursing process to manage care for adult clients.
-2.7 credits (108 contact hours), Prerequisite Block 5.0

-Block 6.0 (NURS 305) – Nursing Theories, Practice and Issues
+Block 6.0 (NURS 305) – Nursing Theories, Practice, and Issues

 This Block focuses on nursing theories and their relevance to professional practice.
 Students are introduced to practice models in various health care environments.
 Future and current issues in nursing practice will be explored.
-3 credits (45 contact hours)

 Block 7.0 (NURS 401) – Nursing Research

 This Block introduces the student to fundamental concepts in nursing research and focuses on understanding the purpose of research as a major contributor to nursing science, interpretation of study results, and cultivation of critical thinking through the research critique.
 Concepts of evidence-based practice in nursing are emphasized.